 Passivhaus is the leading international low energy design standard, backed with over 30 years of building performance evidence.
-It is a tried & tested solution that enables a meaningful transition to net zero now.
+It is a tried & tested solution that enables a meaningful transition to net-zero now.
+Over 65,000 buildings have been certified to this standard worldwide.
 The Trust promotes Passivhaus as a robust way of providing high standards of occupant comfort and health AND slashing energy use and carbon emissions from buildings in the UK.

-Please find us on X, Linkedin, & Instagram @PassivhausTrust.
+Please find us on Linkedin, Instagram, Bluesky and other social media @PassivhausTrust.
 Keep up to date with all things Passivhaus by joining our mailing list.